RuneLabsxyz/attestations/SNIP-XXX.md

 ### Replay Attacks

-Implementations SHOULD use unique attestation IDs to prevent replay attacks.

-### Data Integrity

-Attestation data MUST be immutable once created to maintain integrity.
-The only exception is the validity state, which can transition from valid to invalid in one direction only.
-Once an attestation is marked as invalid, it cannot be made valid again.

-This one-way validity transition provides:
-- **Consistency**: Clients and indexers can rely on state consistency
-- **Simplicity**: No complex state management required
-- **Trust**: Clear audit trails for validity changes

-If underlying conditions change (e.g., NFT ownership for programmatic validity), a new attestation must be created rather than reverting the invalid state.
+Implementations SHOULD prefer using hash-based verification to prevent replay attacks, and conflict resolution, but all users of the attestation system MUST allow for any ID assignment system.

 ### Access Control

-Proper access control MUST be implemented to prevent unauthorized attestations and revocations.
+Proper access control MUST be implemented to prevent unauthorized attestations and revocations, for the implementations that requires them.

 ### Composability Security